 RAISE Cross-Cutting Initiatives

-RAISE Strategic Area Plans will be complemented by a series of cross-cutting initiatives
+RAISE Strategic Area Plans are complemented by a series of cross-cutting initiatives

-RAISE Strategic Area Plans will be complemented by a series of cross-cutting initiatives that will span across RAISE areas and beyond to address common issues and complement locality led projects.
+RAISE Strategic Area Plans are complemented by a series of cross-cutting initiatives that will span across RAISE areas and beyond to address common issues alongside locality led projects.

 RAISE Cross-Cutting Initiatives Stakeholder Update

-To date, seven cross-cutting initiatives have been identified to be delivered in the 2025/26 and 2026/27 academic years.
+To date, eight cross-cutting initiatives have been identified to be delivered in the 2025/26 and 2026/27 academic years.
 These are:

 A Supporting Effective Professional Learning Clusters Programme will aim to support collaborative professional learning clusters in partnership with Higher Education Institutions.